 Pupils attending Darnley Primary School and Visual Impairment Unit in Glasgow are so enthusiastic about the Story Massage Programme that it is used at every opportunity – class sessions, assemblies, golden time, special events such Literacy Week and Health Festival… and even standing in the queue for lunch or PE.
 More recently they have asked for a Story Massage lunchtime club, and the Massage of the Month is a regular part of the After School service.

 Since the introduction of the Story Massage Programme a year ago, the most significant benefit has been an overall sense of calm.
 The school has over 300 pupils and the atmosphere can change instantly in assemblies when they are engaged in massage stories.
 Transition times can be less stressful too.
 Class teacher, Valerie Colrain loves to be creative and encourages children to write their own massage stories.
 She gives the sessions a focus such as seasons, emotions or Christmas and then lets the children take the idea forward with amazing results.
 Pupil’s self-confidence has grown because they can share their successes with peers and visitors to the school.

 Valerie and her colleague, Lauren Buchanan, have organised several parent workshops which have been the most well attended parental engagement workshops in the school.
 Many said their children has been talking about it at home and using it regularly.
-Others said they enjoyed the quality time with their children and will be definitely be using it at home.
+Others said they enjoyed the quality time with their children and will definitely be using it at home.

 “The Story Massage Programme is inclusive which means those with additional support needs can engage in the activity, thus promoting positive relationships with their peers.
 Children with literacy support needs can write a full massage story, and feel very proud of themselves.
 We have noticed an enhanced tolerance and respect within our school.”
 Valerie Colrain, Class Teacher

 Would you like to train in the Story Massage Programme?

 Are you inspired by the work of our amazing Best Practice Winners?
 Find out all about Story Massage training options here: Story Massage Training